csem11/sudoku_solver/README.md

 This will:
 - Capture a Sudoku grid from your camera
 - Allow you to manually assign digits to each cell
-- Save the labeled images to `data/digits/manual/`
+- Save the labeled images to `data/digits/manual/` (both raw and processed versions in separate subdirectories)

 ### 2. Synthetic Data Generation